aviarytech/ctwg-toolkit-ingress/curated-texts/internal-life-context.md

 ---
-term: Internal Life Context
+glossaryTerm: Internal Life Context
+term: internal-life-context
-termType: term
+termType: concept
 glossaryText: >-
   Self: The world inside human beings as individuals and as social groups.
 The physiological, psychological and spiritual world, of thoughts, stories,